-We all want to find time in our days to do everything that we want to do.
+We all want to create time in our days to do everything we want to do.
 I’m sure that there were situations in your life when you wanted to do something but said no, simply because you did not have time.
 Am I right?

 But what if I told you that there might be ways to find more time?
 I will share some tips with you on how I found more time in my days to allow me to start this blog and a complementary YouTube channel.

-I want to address something before we get started.
-The idea of finding more time in your day, to do the things you want to do, does not mean that you want to keep adding to your plate.
+The idea of creating more time in your day, to do the things you want to do, does not mean that you simply keep adding to your plate.
 You don’t want to go through your days like a robot – simple going from one task to another all day long.

 So keep in mind that you will have to learn how to say no to some things in order to say to yes to others.

-Once you have tracked your time for a week, take a look at your notes and identify any tasks/activities that you can eliminate.
+Take a look at your notes and identify any tasks/activities that you can eliminate.
+Here are some examples:

-The second thing you will have to ask yourself is: are there any tasks/activities that I can do more efficiently?
+The next thing you will have to ask yourself, when working on creating more time for everything is: are there any tasks/activities that I can do more efficiently?

-The third thing you need to take a look at, when trying to find more time in your day, is things that you can delegate.
+The final thing you need to take a look at, when trying to create more time in your day, is things that you can delegate.